 Served 2,063 income-qualified homeowners and nonprofit customers during 2018.

-- Participated in eight Zero Waste Days in six Massachusetts communities, where reusable materials were collected from local residents.
+Participated in seven Zero Waste Days in five Massachusetts communities, where reusable materials were collected from local residents.

 During 2017, the Reuse Center at Boston Building Resources had income of $1,448,175.
 Program services expenses totaled $1,147,024 while management and general expenses were $103,135 and fundraising expenses were $15,827.
 At the end of the year, the organization had net assets of $830,309.
 Our report on Guidestar has further details.